-As the person ultimately responsible for Health and Safety the bursar will:
+As the person ultimately responsible for Health and Safety the Director of Finance and Operations will:

-- be responsible for the implementation of the health and safety; - demonstrate visible commitment, promoting the Policy's aims and objectives; - monitor Policy implementation and Company health and safety performance.
+- be responsible for the implementation of the health and safety. - demonstrate visible commitment, promoting the Policy's aims and objectives. - monitor Policy implementation and Company health and safety performance.